Study Abroad Program Overview

 early August to early January (students may finish exams by late December)

 early August to late June

-The University of Copenhagen International Office provides housing for exchange students.
-You can apply to live in a kollegium (dormitory) or a room in a shared apartment or private home.
+(dormitories), which are located throughout the city.
 Your commute to school will vary depending on where your housing is located.
 Students in Copenhagen normally ride their bikes or take public transportation, which is very accessible, efficient, and inexpensive.
+More Information on Housing

 The international student organization Erasmus Student Network (ESN) is active at University of Copenhagen and offers a variety of excursions and social events throughout the year.
 Visit the ESN website